Modern and Medieval Languages (MML) at Cambridge

 The Cambridge course is uniquely flexible and interdisciplinary.
 You can pursue your interests in many areas – from Italian Renaissance art to contemporary Brazilian cinema, medieval German folk tales to socialist realism in Stalin’s Russia.
 MML also includes options in linguistics, such as the historical and cognitive dimensions of the languages you’re studying.

 Our Faculty is one of the largest in the country.
 It consists of six departments, whose members are internationally renowned experts in their fields.
-In the Guardian University Guide 2015, Cambridge MML came top for modern languages and linguistics.
+In the Guardian University Guide 2016, Cambridge came top for modern languages and linguistics.

 You study two languages for at least the first two years of the course.
 You can choose from: